 You may request us to pay you back by sending us a request in writing.
 If you send a request in writing, send your bill and documentation of any payment you have made.
 It's a good idea to make a copy of your bill and receipts for your records.
-You must submit your medical claims to us within 12 months of the date you received the service, item, or Part B drug.
-You must submit your Part D prescription drug claims to us within 36 months of the date you received the service, item, or Part B drug.
+You must submit your medical and Part B vaccine claims to us within

+12 months of the date you received the service, item, or Part B drug.
+You must submit your Part D prescription drug and Part D vaccine claims to us within 36 months of the date you received the service, item, or Part D drug.